-A central part of this ancestral work is learning indigenous spirituality as embodied in the tradition called by various names among our indigenous peoples: babaylan, balian, baylan, mumbaki, patutunong, mandadawak, and others...
+A central part of this ancestral work is learning about indigenous spirituality as embodied in the tradition called by various names among our indigenous peoples: babaylan, balian, baylan, mumbaki, patutunong, mandadawak, and others...

 What is a Babaylan?